oclipa/reactjs-cheat-sheet/README.md

 Differences:
 * Arrow functions avoid problems with `this` keyword (always refers to the enclosing context).
-* Arrow functions have an implict return, so the `return` keyword does not need to be used, however the the function block must be wrapped in parantheses (if nothing is being returned, the parantheses can be left out).
+* Arrow functions have an implicit return, so the `return` keyword does not need to be used, however the function block must be wrapped in parantheses (if nothing is being returned, the parantheses can be left out).
 * Arrow functions cannot be [hoisted](https://www.w3schools.com/js/js_hoisting.asp), unlike the ES5 function.
 * Arguments must be explicitly passed into arrow functions (the `arguments` object is only available to ES5 functions).
 * Cannot use arrow functions as constructors or methods (see below).

 Digression: **What is the difference between a method and a function?**

 The difference between a method and a function (in javascript) is that:
    * functions are called in isolation (e.g. `someFunction()`)
-   * methods are only called from other objects (e.g. `someObject.someFunction()`) e.g.
+   * methods are only called from other objects (e.g. `someObject.someFunction()`)

+e.g.

 ```
     var object = {
       myMethod: function() {
         console.log("Am I still a method?");
       }
     };

     object.myMethod();          // this is a method call

     var myFunc = object.myMethod;
     myFunc();                   // this is now a function call
 ```